-Thanks to swarm intelligence, bees’ colonies can organise foraging activities as efficiently as possible.
+Thanks to swarm intelligence, bees’ colonies can organize foraging activities very efficiently.
 Though there is no central control, forager bees can spread out in the area surrounding the hive so to produce as much honey as possible in the given conditions.

 Whenever a forager bee finds a new source of food, it can easily tell how valuable it will be for its sisters.
 The forager bee will gather some nectar from the new source and take it back to the hive.
 Then it waits for bees inside the hive to collect it and store it away.
 If this happens slowly, that means there is a lot of food in the hive.
 Consequently, the source of food found might not be regarded as valuable by its sisters.
 If the process happens fast, then it means that sources of food are scarce.
 In this case the forager bee who found the new source of food will start its waggle dance to point the others in the right direction.